legendu-net/blog/misc/content/2022/06/install-a-standalone-version-of-rust/install-a-standalone-version-of-rust.markdown

 ## Using a Package Management Tool

 Some Linux distributions provide packages for Rust.
-Talking Debian/Ubuntu based Linux distributions as an example, you can install a global version of Rust using the command below.
+Taking Debian/Ubuntu based Linux distributions as an example, you can install a global version of Rust using the command below.

     :::bash